Periodicity of d-cluster-tilted algebras

 We now describe the remaining terms of these projective resolutions for arbitrary $d \geq 2$.
-Unfortunately, $X \in \E_{d-1}$ usually does not imply $\Omega X \in \E_{d-1}$, and hence we cannot simply repeat the same construction to obtain a projective resolution in $\rmod \uC$.
-Instead, we find that we can iterate the construction of the first $d+1$ terms of this resolution, yielding a natural quasi-periodic resolution.
-Before stating the theorem we explain some of our notation.
-Corresponding to the natural functor $\C \rightarrow \uC$, we have an inclusion functor $\rmod \uC \rightarrow \rmod \C$ which has a right-exact left adjoint defined by $\B(-,X) \mapsto \uB(-,X)$ for each $X \in \B$.
-We interpret this functor, which takes $\C$-modules to $\uC$-modules, as tensoring with $\uC$ over $\C$, and we write $\Tor^{\C}_*(-,\uC)$ for its left derived functors.
+Unfortunately, $X \in \E_{d-1}$ usually does not imply $\Omega X \in \E_{d-1}$, and hence we cannot simply repeat the above construction to build a projective resolution in $\rmod \uC$.
+However, we'll see that we can iterate the construction, once the first $d+2$ terms of the resolution have been found.

-\begin{therm} Let $\C$ be a maximal $(d-1)$-orthogonal subcategory of $\B$ with $\uC[d] = \uC$ and $d \geq 2$, and let $M \in \rmod \uC$. \begin{enumerate} \item $M$ has a projective resolution in $\rmod \C$ of the form with each $C_i \in \C$. \item The induced sequence of functors on $\uC$ is exact, and hence yields the first $d+2$ terms of a projective resolution for $M$ in $\rmod \uC$. \item $\Tor_i^{\C}(M,\uC) = 0$ for all $i \neq 0, d+1$. \item We have isomorphisms $\Tor^{\C}_{d+1}(M,\uC) \cong \Omega^{d+2}_{\uC} (M)$ in $\stmod \uC$ which are natural in $M$. \item For any $X \in \E_{d-1}$, we have a natural isomorphism $\Omega^{d+2}[\uB(-,X)] \cong \uB(-,\Omega^{d}X)$ in $\stmod \uC$. \end{enumerate} \end{therm}
+\begin{therm} Let $\C$ be a maximal $(d-1)$-orthogonal subcategory of $\B$ with $\uC[d] = \uC$ and $d \geq 2$, and let $M \in \rmod \uC$. \begin{enumerate} \item $M$ has a projective resolution in $\rmod \C$ of the form with each $C_i \in \C$. \item The induced sequence of functors on $\uC$ is exact, and hence yields the first $d+2$ terms of a projective resolution for $M$ in $\rmod \uC$. \item $\Tor_i^{\C}(M,\uC) = 0$ for all $i \neq 0, d+1$. \item We have isomorphisms $\Tor^{\C}_{d+1}(M,\uC) \cong \Omega^{d+2}_{\uC} (M)$ in $\stmod \uC$ which are natural in $M$. \item For any $X \in \ul{\E_{d-1}}$, we have a natural isomorphism $\Omega^{d+2}_{\uC}[\uB(-,X)] \cong \uB(-,\Omega^{d}X)$ in $\stmod \uC$. \end{enumerate} \end{therm}

 {\it Proof.} As in Proposition 2.3, there is a triangle $C_1 \rightarrow C_0 \rightarrow X \rightarrow$ in $\uB$ with $M \cong \uB(-,X)$ and $X \in \E_{d-1}$.
 Thus $\Omega X = X[-1] \in \E_1$.
 We set $L_1 : = \Omega X$, and recursively define $L_j$ for $j \geq 2$ as follows: Take a right $\uC$-approximation $f_j : C_j \rightarrow L_{j-1}$ and complete it to a triangle $L_j \longrightarrow C_j \stackrel{f_j}{\longrightarrow} L_{j-1} \rightarrow$ in $\uB$.